codazoda/notes/DebianUpgrade.md

 **Missing Classifieds Counts**

-The counts are missing from many categories of the general classifieds.
+The counts were missing from many categories of the general classifieds but this bug miraculously went away while I was looking at error logs and such but before I made any actual changes.

 ## m-ksl-jobs